stochasticai/xTuring/README.md

 # Run the fine-tuning
 model.finetune(dataset)
 ```
-4. __CPU inference__ - Now you can use just your CPU for inference of any LLM. _CAUTION : The inference process may be sluggish because CPUs lack the required computational capacity for efficient inference_.
+4. __CPU inference__ - Now you can use just your CPU for inference of any LLM.
+For the CPU-only devices, we integrated [Itrex](https://github.com/intel/intel-extension-for-transformers) to conserve memory by compressing the model with [weight-only quantization algorithms](https://github.com/intel/intel-extension-for-transformers/blob/main/docs/weightonlyquant.md) and accelerate the inference by leveraging its highly optimized kernel on Intel platforms.

 5. __Batch integration__ - By tweaking the 'batch_size' in the .generate() and .evaluate() functions, you can expedite results.
 Using a 'batch_size' greater than 1 typically enhances processing efficiency.
 ```python
 # Make the necessary imports